MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/create-custom-controls-using-pcf.md

 1. The name of the task in the project file is the same as the name of the task class.
 2. The task class is public and implements the Microsoft.Build.Framework.ITask interface.
-3. The task is correctly declared with <UsingTask> in the project file or in the *.tasks files located in the <path> directory
+3. The task is correctly declared with \<UsingTask> in the project file or in the *.tasks files located in the <path> directory.

 **Resolution:**